AlexanderMacL/OSCILOS_brass_paper/paper.md

 OSCILOS_brass is intended as a tool to assist brass wind acoustics research, allowing the effects of nuances in instrument geometry on sound and playability to be explored.
-OSCILOS_brass is based on OSCILOS_long [@Li2017], the open-source combustion instability low-order simulator (longditudinal), an open source code for simulating combustion instability.
-It is written in MATLAB, is highly modular, and is straightforward to run and edit.
+OSCILOS_brass is based on OSCILOS_long [@Li2017], an open source code for simulating combustion instabilities, whose predictions have been validated against experiments [@Han2015, @Xia2019].
+OSCILOS_brass is written in MATLAB, is highly modular, and is straightforward to run and edit.
 It represents an instrument bore as a sequence of connected cylindrical finite elements, using a 1-D plane wave approximation.
 A variety of inlet and exit acoustic boundary